-If you are being discharged from hospital and you are facing homelessness or you are unable to return to your property, we can assess your situation to see if we are able to provide assistance.
+If you are being discharged from hospital and you are facing the threat of homelessness or you are unable to return to your property, we can assess your situation to see if we are able to provide assistance.

 Whether you are being discharged from hospital due to physical health, mental health or an alternative reason, we will make an assessment to see if we are able to assist you regarding your housing issue.
 This assessment can take place in the hospital so you don’t need to worry if you are unable to make it into the Civic Centre.

 We can provide advice and support to help you find alternative accommodation.
 However, we will not have a duty to provide emergency accommodation or temporarily house you unless you are considered to be eligible, homeless and have a priority need.

 For more information on the homelessness criteria please visit www.shelter.org.uk or contact Shelter on 080 8800 4444.